Can I Put Tile on the Fireplace?

 Installers usually recommend thin set mortar and a narrow grout joint.
 Daltile recommends using non-sand and non-acid grout for the fireplace.
 MAPEI Kerapoxy Design is recommended for best results.

-WHAT KIND OF TILE YOU CAN USE
+THE KIND OF TILE YOU CAN USE

 There are many different types of tile, so which can you use?
 Most wall tile is suitable for the fireplace.
 But just to make sure, check to see if they are recommended for high-temperature application.
 Another trick is to select a tile that is recommended as a backsplash tile.
 Most backsplash tile is made to withstand higher temperatures because it is often placed around stoves and other intense areas of the kitchen.